-Nowadays, 70 per cent of the original 17th and 18th century buildings are still extant, meaning the streets of the old village exhibit a genuine historical ambiance.
+Nowadays, 70 per cent of the original 17th and 18th-century buildings are still extant, meaning the streets of the old village exhibit a genuine historical ambience.

 Today, old-town Lunenburg is one of the most colourful villages I’ve had the pleasure to wander.

 Scarlet-hued, white-trimmed wooden buildings line the harbour, making a fitting historical backdrop to tall ships such as a replica of Canada’s famed schooner, the Bluenose.

 Built as a fishing and racing schooner in 1921, the original ship was never beaten when it raced on the international circuit.

 Today Bluenose II joins other ships jostling merrily at their moorings in the harbour.

 The Fisheries Museum of the Atlantic furthers this heritage feeling.